inspec/inspec/docs/habitat.md

 ## Chef Habitat Scaffolding

 Chef Habitat has a native templating method to it called scaffolding.
-This plugin now uses scaffolding so that you can get the benefits of testing and best practices for your InSpec profile Habitat packages.
+This plugin uses scaffolding so that you can get the benefits of testing and best practices for your InSpec profile Habitat packages.
 This will also remove the need for you to re-run the plugin over time as things in InSpec may change.
-In order to pull in the latest changes you just have to re-run build and it will pull in the latest best practices and the most recent version of InSpec.
+With scaffolding, in order to pull in the latest changes you just have to re-run build and it will pull in the latest best practices and the most recent version of InSpec.

 ## Using the Chef Habitat Integration